GitOnMyLvl/taskmon/README.md

 - Virtual monster that grows with your progress
 - Three evolution stages with visual changes
-- Hunger and mood system
+- XP-based evolution system
-- Feeding mechanics
+- Multiple monster species to collect
 - Real-time status updates

 ### 🏆 Gamification